-Initial Trail through the pine trees.
-Picture from Indiahikes Archive
+Initial Trail through the forest.
+Picture by Sindhu

 The trail is a gently rising one, through dense oak forests and traverses the steep side of the Laka ridge.
 As you move ahead the trail is a deep gully that traverses a steep section and emerges on a rocky spur.

 The initial trail on the Triund Trek.
 Picture by Mayank Kalra

 The main Dhauladhar range comes into view here with the pyramidal peak of Mun appearing larger than life.
 This entire stretch is perfect for birdwatchers, as these forests are home to various kinds of songbirds.